Neda-Sal/dsp/lessons/command_line/command_line_lecture.md

 > Hint: we learned how to list all the files up above.

+> We saved the text "HELLO WORLD" to a file called test_file.txt

 The greater than says, "put that output into the following file instead."

 What if we want to read that file back out to the terminal?